mendezgd/mtg/CORS_IMAGE_FIX.md

 ### 1. Missing Favicon Files (404 Errors)
 - **Problem**: Layout referenced favicon files that didn't exist in the public directory
-- **Solution**: Created comprehensive favicon solution for both local and Vercel deployment:
+- **Solution**: Updated to use proper favicon files:
-  - Updated `layout.tsx` to use multiple favicon formats for better compatibility
+  - Updated `layout.tsx` to use proper favicon files (ICO, PNG, Apple Touch Icon)
-  - Created `/api/favicon` route as fallback for Vercel deployment
-  - Added proper headers for favicon serving in Next.js config
-  - Updated `site.webmanifest` to use `/images/pixelpox.webp` for app icons
+  - Updated `site.webmanifest` with proper app metadata and icon references
+  - Added Android Chrome icons for better mobile experience
-  - Added favicon.ico placeholder for maximum browser compatibility
+  - Removed placeholder files and API routes for favicon

 ### 2. CORS Error with Scryfall Images
 - **Problem**: `Access to image at 'https://cards.scryfall.io/...' has been blocked by CORS policy`